-Evidence-based recommendations on infliximab (Remicade, Inflectra or Remsima), adalimumab (Humira) and golimumab (Simponi) for treating moderate to severe ulcerative colitis in adults, and on infliximab for treating severe active ulcerative colitis in children and young people 6– 17 years.
+Evidence-based recommendations on infliximab (Remicade, Inflectra or Remsima), adalimumab (Humira) and golimumab (Simponi) for treating moderate to severe ulcerative colitis in adults, and on infliximab for treating severe active ulcerative colitis in children and young people of 6–17 years.

 The recommendations also apply to biosimilar products of the technologies that have a marketing authorisation allowing the use of the biosimilar for the same indication.

 - infliximab for subacute manifestations of ulcerative colitis (TA140)

 - adalimumab for the treatment of severe ulcerative colitis (terminated appraisal, TA262)

 - moderately to severely active ulcerative colitis: adalimumab (NICE advice ESNM6).

 We reviewed the evidence in July 2018.
 We found nothing new that affects the recommendations in this guidance.

 Next review: This guidance will be reviewed if there is new evidence that is likely to affect the recommendations.

 The recommendations in this guidance represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, health professionals are expected to take this guidance fully into account, alongside the individual needs, preferences and values of their patients.
 The application of the recommendations in this guidance is at the discretion of health professionals and their individual patients and do not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.